 Yes, this is an exclusive opportunity, offered through His representative and the Holy Spirit.
 While the opportunity to reach out to the Supreme Being is available to everyone, returning to Him and the spiritual realm is only available to those who take shelter in Him.
 In this state, everything is possible.
 Consider God's statement in the Book of Jeremiah:

 “For I will forgive their wickedness and will remember their sins no more.”
 (Jeremiah 31:34)

-God has a history of forgiveness
+Does God have a history of forgiveness?

 We can also consider how the Supreme Being forgave the people of Nineveh after they became humbled and asked forgiveness in the Book of Jonah.